Immingham: Governance

 At the lowest level of governance is Immingham Town Council.
-Immingham has 3 electoral wards, electing a total of 15 councillors.
+Immingham has three electoral wards, electing a total of 15 councillors.
 These councillors are responsible for burial grounds, allotments, play areas and some street lighting.
 Elections to the town council are held every four years and the most recent elections were held in May 2019.
 The Mayor of Immingham is elected annually by the members of the town council.

 At county level the town is part of North East Lincolnshire Council unitary authority area, having the powers of a non-metropolitan county and district council combined.
 The town is represented by three Unitary councillors on North East Lincolnshire Council.
 The county council provides a full range of local government services including Council Tax billing, libraries, social services, processing planning applications, waste collection and disposal, and it is a local education authority.

-In the United Kingdom Parliament, Immingham is part of the Cleethorpes constituency, represented by Conservative MP, Martin Vickers.
-The Cleethorpes constituency also includes other towns in the area including Cleethorpes and Barton-upon-Humber.
+In the United Kingdom Parliament, Immingham is part of the Brigg and Immingham constituency, represented by Conservative MP, Martin Vickers.
+The Brigg and Immingham constituency also includes other towns in the area including Barton-upon-Humber.